It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 While this kettle does not get as hot as other kettles, it has an impressive temperature range.
 One of the preset temperatures is 104 degrees Fahrenheit, and it goes up to 212 degrees Fahrenheit.
 You can also press the Fast Boil button to have the kettle quickly come to a boil.
 If you prefer, you can change the temperature to the Celsius scale.

-Personally, I really like the look of this kettle.
+Personally, I really like the look of this Electric Gooseneck Kettle.
 The fan display of the silver-toned control buttons on the base light up blue when on.
 This makes a nice contrast to the matte black kettle.

 While this is a variable temperature kettle, you don't have unlimited control.
 You can choose one of five pre-sets, four tea settings, and a 205-degrees setting for coffee.
 These buttons are clearly labeled on the base with what the temperature is for.
 This makes it a great beginner's kettle, but the lack of control may be a drawback for more experienced brewers.